UC College of Law LLM

 If you are otherwise qualified for the program but need additional English language training you will be eligible for a Conditional Letter of Admission that will allow you to come and study English on our campus prior to beginning the LLM program.
 The ELS-Cincinnati Language Center is located at the University of Cincinnati and is one of the largest ELS centers in the U.S.

 Please begin your application to the UC Law LLM program as soon as possible.
 It can take a long time to gather all of your relevant documents for submission to the credential evaluation agency, and if you are accepted you will also need sufficient time to procure a visa.
 This may take several months.
 We will evaluate your application as soon as we receive your documents and your credential evaluation report.
 There is currently no fee to apply to the UC Law LLM program.
 Earlier applications receive priority on admission and scholarship decisions.
 Additional UC Law LLM application instructions are available here.
+You are strongly encouraged to submit all application materials before March 15th.

 Please contact us at email@example.com with any questions about our program or the application process.